karollynecosta/aws_solutions_architect-associate/README.md

 		 number of instances for which to reservecapacity the intance attributes, including the instance  type, tenancy, OS Combinewith Reserved Instances and SavingPlanstodo cost saving

+On-Demand Capacity Reservations enable you to reserve compute capacity for your Amazon EC2 instances in a specific Availability Zone for any duration.
+By creating Capacity Reservations, you ensure that you always have access to EC2 capacity when you need it, for as long as you need it.
+When used in combination with savings plans, you can also gain the advantages of cost reduction.
 ```

 EBS Volume: